-River Grove is a K-5, tuition-free public charter school in Washington County, MN.
+River Grove is a K-5, tuition-free public charter school in the beautiful forest of May Township in Washington County, MN.
 Our community-supported structure, project and nature-based focus, and small school environment nurture students’ social, developmental, and academic growth.
 Our talented teaching team creates unique learning experiences with hands-on, experiential curriculum that helps students to meet grade-level state standards while exploring and learning in amazing outdoor settings.

 “River Grove remains one of the Minnesota Guild’s most positive, affirming, and successful schools; this was most recently exemplified by your receiving of a five year renewal contract, only the second full contract ever offered by the Guild.
 Many schools do not receive a full five year contract given the high bar of illustrating positive performance in terms of academics, governance, school operations, and financial responsibility.
 The uniqueness of River Grove’s mission and place-based student support model, and your school community’s ability to meet its original mission and vision over the span of five years, demonstrates the commitment you have to your students, families and the community.”